inversify/InversifyJS/wiki/scope.md

 - Bindings that will inject an `object`
 - Bindings that will inject a `function`

+Last but not least, those bindings can inject a value or a promise to a value.
+There are some caveats regarding the injection of a promise to a value:

+- Bindings that will inject a `Promise`

 ### Bindings that will inject an `object`

 In this group are included the following types of binding: